raganwald/raganwald.github.com/_posts/2016-12-27-recursive-data-structures.md

 };
 ```

-`combine` is a very busy function.
+`rotateAndCombineArrays` is a very busy function.
 The core thing we want to talk about is actually the rotation: Having divided things up into four quadrants, we want to rotate the quadrants.
 The zipping and concatenating is all about the implementation of quadrants as arrays.

 We can argue that this is _necessary_ complexity, because squares are arrays, and that's just what we programmers do for a living, write code that manipulates basic data structures to do our bidding.